EpicOrange/riichi_advanced/documentation/mahjongscript.md

 define_mod_category "Rules", prepend: true
 ```

-Note that you can have multiple instances of a category, however only the first one will be added to when adding mods to a category.
+You can have multiple instances of a category, but this is largely useless since `define_mod` below only adds to the first instance.

 ### `define_mod`: Add a new mod